Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Traditional Tongkonan houses in Tana Toraja, Sulawesi

-Shaped like a 'K', Sulawesi offers a bizarre mix of cultures and biology found nowhere else.
-It is a haven for anthropologists and divers.
+Shaped like a sprawling 'K', Sulawesi offers a bizarre and fascinating mix of cultures and biology found nowhere else due to the Wallace Line.
+It is a haven for anthropologists and hardcore scuba divers.

 Highlights: